thisyilife/GTest-Example/README.md

 # GTest-Example
 Basic example of Google test with VSCode.
+In this repository, I implemented a simple Dice using c++ uniform distribution.
+I added some basic test to provide an example of how to use some Google Test function with VSCode.

 To test this code sample with VSCode, be sure to clone https://github.com/google/googletest first.
 The project tree should look like this :